-This parameter should only appear if 'neighbourWeightDist' is 'normal'.
-Distribution from which to set the probability of imitation imitateProbDist of member Land Managers This parameter should either be 'normal' or 'uniform'.
-Minimum imitation probability (floating point) imitateProbMin This parameter should only appear if 'imitateProbDist' is 'uniform'. imitateProbMax Maximum imitation probability (floating point) This parameter should only appear if 'imitateProbDist' is 'uniform'. imitateProbMean Mean imitation probability (floating point) This parameter should only appear if 'imitateProbDist' is 'normal'. imitateProbVar Imitation probability variance (floating point) This parameter should only appear if 'imitateProbDist' is 'normal'. habitImitateThresholdDist Distribution from which to set the aspiration threshold of member Land Managers This parameter should either be 'normal' or 'uniform'. habitImitateThresholdMin Minimum aspiration threshold (floating point) This parameter should only appear if 'habitlmitateThresholdDist' is 'uniform'. habitImitateThresholdMax Maximum aspiration threshold (floating point) This parameter should only appear if 'habitlmitateThresholdDist' is 'uniform'. habitImitateThresholdMean Mean aspiration threshold (floating point) This parameter should only appear if 'habitlmitateThresholdDist' is 'normal'.
-Aspiration threshold variance (floating point) habitImitateThresholdVar
+probability The probability that any newly created Land Manager will belong to this Subpopulation (floating point) landMgrClass Which class to use to represent the Land Managers.
+This parameter should either be 'LandManager' or 'PositiveLandManager', depending on the Land Parcel transfer mechanism required. strategySelectorFile The name of a file to get the strategies for this Subpopulation from memorySizeMin The minimum number of Years a member of this Subpopulation will be able to recall Climate, Economy, Yield and Land Use data for. memorySizeMax The maximum number of Years neighbourWeightDist Distribution from which to set the neighbourhood weighting of member Land Managers This parameter should either be 'normal' or 'uniform'. neighbourWeightMin Minimum neighbourhood weighting (floating point) This parameter should only appear if 'neighbourWeightDist' is 'uniform'. neighbourWeightMax Maximum neighbourhood weighting (floating point) This parameter should only appear if 'neighbourWeightDist' is 'uniform'. neighbourWeightMean Mean neighbourhood weighting (floating point) This parameter should only appear if 'neighbourWeightDist' is 'normal'. neighbourWeightVar Neighbourhood weighting variance (floating point) heighbourweightvar This parameter should only appear if 'neighbourWeightDist' is 'normal'. imitateProbDist Distribution from which to set the probability of imitation of member Land Managers This parameter should either be 'normal' or 'uniform'. imitateProbMin Minimum imitation probability (floating point) This parameter should only appear if 'imitateProbDist' is 'uniform'. imitateProbMax Maximum imitation probability (floating point) This parameter should only appear if 'imitateProbDist' is 'uniform'. imitateProbMean Mean imitation probability (floating point) This parameter should only appear if 'imitateProbDist' is 'normal'. imitateProbVar Imitation probability variance (floating point) This parameter should only appear if 'imitateProbDist' is 'normal'. habitImitateThresholdDist Distribution from which to set the aspiration threshold of member Land Managers This parameter should either be 'normal' or 'uniform'. habitImitateThresholdMin Minimum aspiration threshold (floating point) This parameter should only appear if 'habitImitateThresholdDist' is 'uniform'. habitImitateThresholdMax Maximum aspiration threshold (floating point) This parameter should only appear if 'habitImitateThresholdDist' is 'uniform'. nabitImitateThresholdMean Mean aspiration threshold (floating point) This parameter should only appear if 'habitImitateThresholdDist' hobitTmitotombucchel dur is 'normal'. habitImitateThresholdVar Aspiration threshold variance (floating point) This parameter should only appear if 'habitimitate Threshold Dist' This parameter should only appear if 'habitImitateThresholdDist' is 'normal'.